-Place the chicken pieces inside the inner pot of instant pot.
+- Place the chicken pieces inside the inner pot of instant pot.
 Pour 1/4 cup of water inside the pot.
-It may seem a little of water, but that's enough.
+It may seem like a little water, but that's enough.
 Place the herbs in

-Strain the cooking juice from the inner pot.
+- Strain the cooking juice from the inner pot.
+You can either save the juice for other use as stock or discard.
 You will get some solid.
 Keep the solid!

 Broil the chicken:

 - Mix the solid you kept from cooking the chicken and mix with the basting ingredients.
 Set aside

 - If you prepare the day before, get the chicken out from the refrigerator 30 minutes before broiling

 - Generously brush the chicken with the basting sauce.
 Place the chicken pieces, skin side up, on a baking sheet lined with aluminum foil

 - Turn on the broiler in your oven to low.
 Set the oven rack about 5-8 inches from the broiler.
 Place the baking sheet inside the oven and let the chicken broil until it has nice golden brown and slightly char.
 Do not walk away during this process.
 Kecap manis may get burned easily.
 If the chicken get brown too quickly, you may need to move the rack lower

 - Once you are happy with the color of the chicken, remove from the oven.
 Ready to serve